dipeshduwal/tick-task-app/README.md

 ### Prerequisites
 - **Node.js**: Version 14+ recommended.
+- **React**: A JavaScript library for building user interfaces.
+- **React Native**: Framework for building mobile apps using React.
 - **npm** or **Yarn**: Dependency manager.
 - **Android Studio**: For running on Android devices.
+- **react-native-cli**: To initialize and manage React Native projects.
 - **JDK**: Required for Android development.

 ### Steps